noseka1/openshift-auto-upi/README.md

 ```
 <hostname>.<cluster_name>.<base_domain>
 ```
-Note that these names are created only for your convenience. *openshift-auto-upi* doesn't rely on their existence as they are not a requirement for installing OpenShift.
+Note that these names are created only for your convenience. *openshift-auto-upi* doesn't rely on their existence as they are not required for installing OpenShift.

 Here is a sample libvirt network configuration.
 It instructs libvirt to not provide DNS and DHCP servers for this network.
 Instead, DNS and DHCP servers for this network will be provided by *openshift-auto-upi*.